nitesh-kumawat111/delta-demo/README.md

 # delta-demo
-this for demo of delta class
+this for demo of delta class.